movestok14/FakeNews/README.md

 Why?
 To understand
 1. Measure the Spread of fake news speed
-2. Is there any possibility of recovery from fake news to ture news?
+2. Is there any possibility of recovery from fake news to true news?
 3. Identify the influence from various media

 It is difficult to solve a complex relationship problem by mathmatically.